 There are many ways to compost, using a compost bin and/or worm farm are just two ways we can recycle organics at home.
 For more information attend one of Council’s free workshops or download:

 The City of Canada Bay delivers free composting and worm farming workshops to residents through the WasteLess in the Bay workshop program.
-Check for upcoming workshops by visiting our Eventbrite page.
+While Council face-to-face workshops are suspended due to COVID-19, you can learn how to compost or take care of worm farms with our online Compost Capers program.